ypyogeshpatil07/springboot-rest-ebi-test/README.md

 > NOTE: Please clear your browser cookies before using for any request and swagger-ui also otherwise
 > pop up for authentication may not come and also Swagger may use previous authentication details for subsequent calls.

-Alternatively, Any REST client can be used without depending on Swagger UI.
+Alternatively, Any REST client can be used without depending on Swagger UI with the help of postman or any other app.